 Phu Quoc Motorbike Guide

-One of the most rewarding experiences on Phu Quoc in Vietnam is the opportunity to rent and ride a motorbike and discover the heart shaped island on your own.
+One of the most rewarding experiences on Phu Quoc Island in Vietnam is the opportunity to rent and ride a motorbike and discover the heart shaped island on your own.
 Not only is it incredibly affordable, costing as low as $8.00US per day, but renting a motorbike gives you ultimate freedom to see and do things independent of tour companies and taxis.
-Riding on a red dirt road lined with swaying palms on one side, a beach on the other, with no other soul around you… this is Phú Quốc!
+Riding on a red dirt road lined with swaying palms on one side, a beach on the other, with no other soul around you… this is Phú Quốc and a quintessential Vietnamese experience!

-On this page you will find everything you need to know about renting a motorbike on Phu Quoc, local motorbike laws, what to see and do while discovering the island via motorbikes, Phu Quoc maps, and a variety useful tips and tricks to make your time on Phú Quốc a memorable one.
+On this page you will find everything you need to know about renting a motorbike on Phu Quoc, local motorbike laws, what to see and do while discovering Phu Quoc Island by motorbike, Phu Quoc maps, and a variety useful tips and tricks to make your time on Phú Quốc a memorable one.
 Enjoy!

 Vietnam Motorbike License Law

 First and foremost it is important to discuss the Vietnam law pertaining to motorbike licensing.
-A very common question asked is “What do I need to ride a motorcycle in Phu Quoc?”
+A very common question asked is “What do I need to ride a motorbike in Phu Quoc?”

 Phu Quoc Motorbike Riding Rules: